GoogleChrome/developer.chrome.com/site/en/articles/high-definition-css-color-guide/index.md

 communicate.
 Learning these color gamut names helps you communicate and quickly understand a range of colors.

-This article will introduce you to 7 new gamuts, all with wider range than sRGB and each with its own quarks and features to assist you in a color task:
+This article will introduce you to seven new gamuts, all with wider range than sRGB, and describe their different features to help you choose which to use:

 - [sRGB](#srgb)
 - [RGB 98](#a98-rgb)